Secession: Pakistan

 After the Awami League won the 1970 national elections, negotiations to form a new government floundered, resulting in the Bangladesh Liberation War by which East Pakistan seceded, becoming Bangladesh.
 The Balochistan Liberation Army (also Baloch Liberation Army or Boluchistan Liberation Army) (BLA) is a Baloch nationalist militant secessionist organization.
 The stated goals of the organization include the establishment of an independent state of Balochistan free of Pakistani, Iranian and Afghan Federations.
 The name Baloch Liberation Army first became public in the summer of 2000, after the organization claimed credit for a series of bomb attacks in markets and removal of railways lines.

 Papua New Guinea

 The island of Bougainville has made several efforts to secede from Papua New Guinea.

 Somalia

 Somaliland is an autonomous region, which is part of the Federal Republic of Somalia.
 Those who call the area the Republic of Somaliland consider it to be the successor state of the former British Somaliland protectorate.
-Having established its own local government in Somalia in 1991, the region's self-declared independence remains unrecognized by any country or international organization.
+Having established its own local government in Somalia in 1991, the region's self-declared independence is only recognized by Israel.